Bernardo-MG/library-maven-archetype/src/site/markdown/repos.md

 # Repositories and services

 The archetype is prepared to work applying a simple CI cycle, which will make use of various free repository services.
-Being the only exception the documentation, which requires a FTP server to store the Maven site.
+Being the only exception the documentation, which requires a FTP server to store the Maven site, as I have not found a free service for this.

 The required repositories are: